maryrosecook/coquette/README.md

 });
 ```

+When you create an entity with the `Entities` module, the entity will not actually get created until the next tick.
+This avoids logical and collision detection problems that arise from creating an entity mid-tick.

 ##### Destroy an entity

-When you destroy an entity, it will not actually get destroyed until the next tick.
-This avoids logical and collision detection problems that arise from destroying an entity mid-tick.

-When you destroy an entity, it is automatically removed from the `Updater` module.

 Call `coquette.entities.destroy()` with: